ibexa/documentation-developer/docs/tutorials/platform_beginner/2_create_the_content_model.md

 How your content is structured is a very important part of an eZ Platform project.
 Think of it as the database design of your application.

-To get full information, read the [content model](../guide.content_model.md) documentation page.
+To get full information, read the [content model](../../guide/content_model.md) documentation page.
-Below is a short, straight-to-the-point introduction that covers point essential for this tutorial.
+Below is a short introduction that only covers points needed for this tutorial.

 ## Content model overview

 The eZ Platform content Repository is centered around **Content items**.
 A Content item is a single piece of content, for example an article, a product review, a place, etc.

 Every Content item is an instance of a **Content Type**.
 Content Types define what **Fields** are included in each Content item.
-For example, an article could include a Fields such as *title*, *image*, *abstract*, *article's body*, *publication date* and *list of authors*.
+For example, an article could include Fields such as *title*, *image*, *abstract*, *article's body*, *publication date* and *list of authors*.

 Fields can belong to one of the installed **Field Types**, about 30 in the default distribution.
 Each Field Type is built to represent a specific type of data: a text line, a block of rich text, an image, a collection of relations to Content items, etc.